nnhjy/Spine-Samples/Readme.md

 ## (WIP) New approach to set up Spine working/development environment

+**Warning!!!**: Under this configuration, only running the `spinetoolbox` requires activating the conda environment.
+Once the `PyCall.jl` is configured to use the conda python, there is no need to activate the conda environment for `julia` related tasks, e.g. ***updating environment packages (actually doing this with the conda activated causes error)***.

 ### 1. Build worry-free spinetoolbox in `conda` environment with `git`:
 - prerequisites:
 	- **python 3.11** from [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/distribution)